rwieruch/blog_robinwieruch_content/blog/react-usestate-hook/index.md

 export default App;
 ```

 The function offers you the state at the time of executing the function.
 This way, you never operate on any stale state.
-Therefore a good rule of thumb may be: Always use a function in useState's update function if your state update depends on your previous state.
+Therefore, a good rule of thumb may be: always use a function in useState's update function if your state update depends on your previous state.

 <Divider />

 React's useState is the go-to hook to manage state.
 It can be used [with useReducer and useContext](/react-state-usereducer-usestate-usecontext/) for modern state management in React.
-[Compared to useReducer, it is the more lightweight approach to manage state.](/react-usereducer-vs-usestate/).
+[Compared to useReducer, it is the more lightweight approach to manage state.](/react-usereducer-vs-usestate/)